-The good news is that eating a heart-healthy diet isn’t too difficult if you know some basics of healthy eating.
+The good news is that eating a heart-healthy diet may be easier if you know some basics of healthy eating.
 When thinking about what changes you need to make in your eating habits for a healthy heart, keep in mind the following tips.
 Check with your doctor before making changes to your diet.

 Fruits and veggies are full of fiber, vitamins, and minerals.
-And they’re naturally low in calories.
-When you include lots of fruits and veggies in your diet, you’re more likely to stay at a healthy weight and more likely to have a healthy blood pressure level.
+And they’re often naturally low in calories.
+When you include lots of fruits and veggies in your diet, you may be more likely to stay at a healthy weight and have a healthy blood pressure level.

 To make snacking on healthy produce easier, keep washed and cut veggies and fruit in the fridge.
 Put some fruits such as apples, bananas, and oranges in a bowl and leave it on the counter.

 Yes, you read that right.
 Fish that are high in omega-3 fatty acids, such as salmon, herring, and sardines, are good for the heart.
-These fish may help lower your risk of death from coronary artery disease, according to the American Heart Association (AHA)1.
-Try to include them in your meals at least twice a week.
+These fish may help lower your risk of death from coronary artery disease, according to the American Heart Association (AHA).
+Try to include them in your meals at least twice a week.1

 Skip the white flour and choose bread, pasta, cereal, and other products made with whole grains instead.
-Whole grains are full of fiber and other nutrients that help regulate blood pressure and have been shown to be good for the heart.
-Plus, extra fiber can help you feel more full, which can help you prevent overeating and maintain a healthy weight.
+Whole grains are full of fiber and other nutrients that help regulate blood pressure and have been shown to be good for the heart.2 Plus, extra fiber can help you feel more full, which can help you prevent overeating and maintain a healthy weight.3

 Like fatty fish, nuts such as almonds and walnuts are high in omega-3 fatty acids.
 Plus they’re good sources of protein.
 You can also get lots of protein from legumes like lentils and beans, which have less fat and no cholesterol.
 Also get fiber and omega-3 fatty acids from flax seeds, which you can grind up and add to smoothies or sprinkle over low-fat yogurt.

-Milk, cheese, and yogurt may be good for your bones but be sure to choose low-fat versions to reduce the amount of fat and cholesterol you’re eating.
+Milk, cheese, and yogurt may be good for your bones but consider choosing low-fat versions to reduce the amount of fat and cholesterol you’re eating.
 Talk with your doctor about low-fat options to try.

-Try to eat less meat, and when you do, be sure to go lean cuts like skinless poultry.
+You may try to eat less meat, and when you do, be sure to go for lean cuts like skinless poultry.
 How you cook meat also matters.
 Use small amounts of olive or canola oils, which are unsaturated fats (and are better for the heart).
-Pay attention to portions: one serving of meat is about the size of a deck or cards, or 3 ounces.
+Pay attention to portions: one serving of meat is about the size of a deck or cards, or 3 to 4 ounces.4

-Eating a lot of sodium can raise your blood pressure, which can put you at risk for heart disease.
+Eating a lot of sodium can raise your blood pressure, which may put you at risk for heart disease.
 The AHA recommends limiting sodium to 1,500 milligrams or less a day.
 Try to cook with less salt.
 Also limit the amount of processed or canned foods, which are usually chock-full of salt.
-Try to choose lowfat condiments, like reduced sodium soy sauce, whenever possible.2
+Try to choose low-fat condiments, like reduced sodium soy sauce, whenever possible.5

 If you’re a caregiver, you’ll find assistance here.Visit caregiver resources